 Patch testing is almost always carried out by a skin specialist (a dermatologist).
 You will see one in a clinic and explain your symptoms.
 They will examine you.
 If they agree that the cause of your rash is likely to be due to allergic contact dermatitis, they may arrange for you to come back to the skin department for patch testing:

-- On day one of testing, tiny amounts of up to 25 or more substances are applied as small patches to your skin.
+- On day one of testing, tiny amounts of up to 25 or more allergens are applied as small patches to your skin.
 This is usually on your upper back.
 They are fixed on with non-allergic tape.

 - After two days you return to the department and the patches are removed.
 The skin is examined to see if there is a reaction to any of the tested substances.

 - After a further two days the skin is examined again in case you have a delayed reaction to any substance.